BU Sciences Collection

 Pierre Jeanjean (1789–1862):

-He began his career as a chemistry assistant to Professor Anglada.
-He was then appointed preparator (or curator) of the natural history collections, a position he held from 1825 to 1862, where he was responsible for expanding and managing the Faculty's teaching collections.
+He began his career as a chemistry lab assistant under Professor Anglada.
+He was then appointed preparator (or curator) of the natural history collections, a position he held from 1825 to 1862, during which time he was responsible for expanding and managing the Faculty’s educational collections.
 Upon his death, he bequeathed his library, which was rich in works on zoology and medicine.

 Content: